brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

-After some experimentation with different combinations of features in the dataset, I found the best predictor for price each year is the sum of that year's honey prodution with the stocks from the previous year, which I am refering to as the Market Size of US honey.
+After some experimentation with different combinations of features in the dataset, I found the best predictor for price each year is the sum of that year's honey prodution with the stocks from the previous year, which I am referring to as the Market Size of US honey.
 This represents that amount of domestic honey that is available for purchase in any given year.
 The total market size for honey would include imported honey, which is not being considered for this